zopefoundation/zopetoolkit/source/steeringgroup/openissues.rst

 * Produce a list of `the framework packages`.
 See http://mail.zope.org/pipermail/zope-dev/2009-March/035078.html.

+* Document usage of compattest. `compattest` is being mentioned for test runs and should be documented as an (optional) part of the framework development.

 .. note::
    We may want to move over the management of such issues to launchpad?
 Not?